pittcsc/pittcswiki/src/guides/academics/minors/stats.md

 ### The Theoretical Path

-So this path is a little weird for the reason of it kind of against the intentions of the minor.
-The minor is focused on more applied statistics but technically by how they define what classes you need two theortical classes do become available.
-But this need permissions to take.
+So this path is a little weird for the reason of it going against the intentions of the minor.
+The minor is focused on more applied statistics and is meant to be fairly practical.
+But, by how the requirements are define, two theortical classes can be taken, though you'll likely need permission to do so.

 So if you are in a position where you need more theoretical knowledge, say a more research oriented career, here is what to take.

 - STAT 1631 (Intermediate Probability)
 - STAT 1632 (Intermediate Mathematical Statistics)